 Interested students should contact the Undergraduate Research Coordinator Aaron P. Boesenecker with any questions.
 Visit the Council on Undergraduate Research website for more information about the conference.

-Held each spring, the Symposium is organized and run by SIS undergraduates.
+Held each spring, the Symposium is organized and run by SIS undergraduate students.
 If you have a research project that you would like to share with the SIS community, then the Annual SIS Undergraduate Research Symposium is the event for you!
-Join us for a day of enriching educational exchange where you will discuss a wide range of international affairs research from students in all of the SIS Undergraduate Program’s Thematic Areas, receive constructive feedback on your own research from SIS faculty members and graduate students, and have the experience of presenting in an academic conference setting.
-The best research projects and presentations will be recognized with distinction and awards.
+Join us for a day of enriching educational exchange where you will discuss a wide range of international affairs research from students in all of the SIS Undergraduate Program Thematic Areas, receive constructive feedback on your own research from SIS faculty members and graduate students, and have the experience of presenting in an academic conference setting.
+Visit our microsite to apply to present, to volunteer to assist in organizing the Symposium, and to find additional information on the annual SIS tradition.

-The 22nd Annual SIS Undergraduate Research Symposium will be held on Wednesday, April 24, 2019.
+The 22nd Annual SIS Undergraduate Research Symposium was held on Wednesday, April 24, 2019.
 Students from across the SIS Undergraduate Thematic Areas will present their research to SIS students, faculty, staff, and alums in panel discussions held in the SIS Abramson Family Founders Room and in a poster session held in the SIS Atrium.
-Application details will be posted in early spring of 2019.
-Please email any questions to firstname.lastname@example.org.
-We look forward to seeing you at the Symposium!

 - Best Poster Presentation